kammitama5/kammitama5.github.io/_posts/2018-7-17-Tuesday-July-17th.md

  - Also, I'm working on an issue for another Open Source project.
 I'm also excited about that.
    So continuing to work on Open Source daily :)

+## Finally
+ - I want a sticker that says "Is that a piece of dust on my computer screen or is that expression point free?".
+Seriously caught myself saying this today! :)